intrudir/BypassFuzzer/README.md

 This tool will check the endpoint with a couple of headers such as `X-Forwarded-For`

-It will also apply different payloads typicvally used in dir traversals, path normalization etc to each endpoint on the path.
+It will also apply different payloads typically used in dir traversals, path normalization etc. to each endpoint on the path.
-<br> e.g. `/%2e/test/test2` `/test/%2e/test2`
+<br> e.g. `/%2e/test/test2` `/test/%2e/test2` `/test;/test2/`

 # Usage
 ```bash